hpc-carpentry/hpc-python/_episodes/07-parallel.md

 **The tasks are being executed concurrently but not in parallel.**
 Only one task is being performed at a time.
-If we have 2 or more painters for the job, then the tasks can be performed in parallel (though the benefits to be gained from parallelisation top out at 4 painters if we assume that only one painter can work on a wall at a time).
+If we have 2 or more painters for the job, then the tasks can be performed in parallel

 In our analogy, the painters represent CPU cores in your computer.
 The number of CPU cores available determines